 Let’s take a look at some of the options.

 Although there are plenty of shrimp in the sea, there are limitations on when they can be caught.
-In order for there to be shrimp year-round, shrimp farms grow these crustaceans in a practice known as aquaculture.
+For there to be shrimp year-round, shrimp farms grow these crustaceans in a practice known as aquaculture.

 You might think wild shrimp is the better choice, but it depends on where you get it from.
 Sometimes farmed shrimp is safer, as long as you get farmed shrimp approved by either the Aquaculture Stewardship Council (ASC), the Global Aquaculture Alliance, or the Best Aquaculture Practices (BAP).